Web Design Scholarships

 Savannah College of Art and Design funds the following scholarships:

-- Frances Larkin McCommon Scholarship awards up to $15,000 to students whose work has been recognized nationally.
+• Frances Larkin McCommon Scholarship awards full tuition to students with a strong academic profile whose work has been judged as superior by the Admissions Review Commitee.